University Highlights Public

 #4 – The Interview

-Finally... the interview *panic intensifies*.
-While the Cambridge Interview may seem daunting, it’s there to assess your academic potential and if you will benefit from Cambridge’s more hands-on, personalised learning environment.
-If you are the right fit, then you have nothing to worry about!
-Remember, the interviewer is NOT trying to catch you out; all they want you to do is apply your existing knowledge to an unfamiliar situation.
-Interviews usually take place during the first three weeks of December, so you’ll have plenty of time to prepare by practicing discussing your major with friends or family and answering questions on the spot.
-The interview is there to see if you will excel at Cambridge; it may be you are more fit for a different learning environment, and that is ok too!
+Finally... the interview (panic intensifies).
+While the Cambridge Interview may seem daunting, it's there to assess your academic potential and determine if you'll benefit from Cambridge's more hands-on, personalised learning environment.
+If you're the right fit, then you have nothing to worry about!
+Remember, the interviewer is NOT trying to catch you out; they simply want you to apply your existing knowledge to an unfamiliar situation.
+Interviews usually take place during the first three weeks of December, so you'll have plenty of time to prepare by practicing discussing your major with friends or family and answering questions on the spot.
+The interview aims to see if you'll excel at Cambridge; you might be a better fit for a different learning environment, and that's okay too!

 "Remember, the interviewer is NOT trying to catch you out; all they want you to do is apply your existing knowledge to an unfamiliar situation."